keptn-hotday-2021/keptn-hotday-2021/4-remediation.md

 ```

 3. Login to the Dynatrace Tenant UI
-- Navigate to the hipstershop adservice in your Dynatrace tenat
+- Navigate to the hipstershop adservice in your Dynatrace tenant
 - click on "edit"
-- click on "anonmaly detection
+- click on "anomaly detection

 4. Modify the service settings as outlined below
 - Disable global anomaly detection
-- Set "detect response time degredations" to "using fixed thresholds" from the drop down
+- Set "detect response time degradations" to "using fixed thresholds" from the drop down
 - Set "Alert if the response time of the slowest 10% increases beyond" to "800"ms
 - Set sensitivity to "High"
 - See image below for reference